Abibubble/lucky-irishman/README.md

 2. The background image wasn't responsive below 1300px.
     * We hadn't used no-repeat, fixed on our background, so we added that in.
     * That unfortunately removed our background completely.
+    * We tried writing background-repeat: no-repeat on a seperate line, which stopped our background repeating.
+    * We then added background-size: cover, but that didn't fix our problem.

 3. Our footer was too big on mobile devices.
     * We set our names column in the footer to hide on small screen sizes using sm-none Bootstrap class.